MagTek-PaulDeignan/MagTekDocs/docs/Hardware/CardReaders/DFIIPED/DynaFlexIIPEDInstallationandOperationManual.md

 ![](<DynaFlex II PED Images/b4f6b18a817d76906620edb397826072.png>)

-Figure 16 - Charging Station Dimensions
+Figure 311 - Charging Station Dimensions

 ![](<DynaFlex II PED Images/9bcd8046c20e8d964539758708f59f8e.JPG>)

-Figure 17 - Charging Station Mounting Surfaces and Screw Holes
+Figure 312 - Charging Station Mounting Surfaces and Screw Holes

-To mount the charging station to a countertop, table, or flat surface using the screw holes on the underside of the charging station (see **Figure 17**), follow these steps:
+To mount the charging station to a countertop, table, or flat surface using the screw holes on the underside of the charging station (see **Figure 312**), follow these steps:

 1. Determine where the charging station will be installed.
-    1. Mark the location of the screw holes by placing the device over the area where it is to be installed (see **Figure 18**).
+    1. Mark the location of the screw holes by placing the device over the area where it is to be installed (see **Figure 313**).
     2. Once the appropriate measurements have been taken and marked, drill the screw holes into the installation surface.
-    3. Using (2) M4 x 0.7mm thread pitch (not included) screws, screw up through the drilled holes in the mounting surface, see **Figure 19**.
+    3. Using (2) M4 x 0.7mm thread pitch (not included) screws, screw up through the drilled holes in the mounting surface, see **Figure 314**.
 2. Connect the charging station to a USB port or to a USB charger with a minimum of 1A current capability.
 For the best results, use the cable that is included with the device.
 It includes shielding at both ends of the cable to reduce interference.
 3. To uninstall, remove the screws from the underside of the charging station.

 ![Diagram of a device with measurements Description automatically generated with medium confidence](<DynaFlex II PED Images/efd58e2bf92f8a8ee4077635f61840a2.JPG>)

-Figure 18 – Preparing a Flat Surface for Mounting the Charging Station
+Figure 313 – Preparing a Flat Surface for Mounting the Charging Station

 ![A drawing of a box with a red line Description automatically generated](<DynaFlex II PED Images/b72c9731b1d3688800b702aae1bfb72f.PNG>)

-Figure 19 - Screw Installation
+Figure 314 - Screw Installation

 ![](<DynaFlex II PED Images/761ed1d625d3692b8d2bda39c2ef139e.png>)

-Figure 20 – Connecting DynaFlex II to the Optional Charging Station**
+**Figure 315 – Connecting DynaFlex II to the Optional Charging Station**

 # Operation